Metamaterial

-Potential applications of metamaterials are diverse and include optical filters, medical devices, remote aerospace applications, sensor detection and infrastructure monitoring, smart solar power management, Lasers, crowd control, radomes, high-frequency battlefield communication and lenses for high-gain antennas, improving ultrasonic sensors, and even shielding structures from earthquakes.
+Potential applications of metamaterials are diverse and include sports equipment, optical filters, medical devices, remote aerospace applications, sensor detection and infrastructure monitoring, smart solar power management, lasers, crowd control, radomes, high-frequency battlefield communication and lenses for high-gain antennas, improving ultrasonic sensors, and even shielding structures from earthquakes.
 Metamaterials offer the potential to create super-lenses.
-Such a lens can allow imaging below the diffraction limit that is the minimum resolution d=λ/(2NA) that can be achieved by conventional lenses having a numerical aperture NA and with illumination wavelength λ.
-Sub-wavelength optical metamaterials, when integrated with optical recording media, can be used to achieve optical data density higher than limited by diffraction.
 A form of 'invisibility' was demonstrated using gradient-index materials.
 Acoustic and seismic metamaterials are also research areas.

 Metamaterial research is interdisciplinary and involves such fields as electrical engineering, electromagnetics, classical optics, solid state physics, microwave and antenna engineering, optoelectronics, material sciences, nanoscience and semiconductor engineering.
+Recent developments also show promise for metamaterials in optical computing, with metamaterial-based systems theoretically being able to perform certain tasks more efficiently than conventional computing.

 History

 Explorations of artificial materials for manipulating electromagnetic waves began at the end of the 19th century.
 Some of the earliest structures that may be considered metamaterials were studied by Jagadish Chandra Bose, who in 1898 researched substances with chiral properties.
 Karl Ferdinand Lindman studied wave interaction with metallic helices as artificial chiral media in the early twentieth century.

 In the late 1940s, Winston E. Kock from AT&T Bell Laboratories developed materials that had similar characteristics to metamaterials.
 In the 1950s and 1960s, artificial dielectrics were studied for lightweight microwave antennas.
 Microwave radar absorbers were researched in the 1980s and 1990s as applications for artificial chiral media.

 Negative-index materials were first described theoretically by Victor Veselago in 1967.
 He proved that such materials could transmit light.
 He showed that the phase velocity could be made anti-parallel to the direction of Poynting vector.
 This is contrary to wave propagation in naturally occurring materials.